-Guy Kawasaki: A few more questions about your youth.
-You're at Eton.
-You're at the top of everything.
-Who were your heroes at the time?
+Guy Kawasaki: Fair enough.
+So a few more questions about your youth.
+So you're at Eaton-- you're the top of everything.
+Who are your heroes at the time?

-Guy Kawasaki: At 20, you get a Ph.D. in physics.
-At 21, you win a MacArthur Award.
-I can’t even wrap my mind around that.
-What is that like?
-At 21, you've accomplished what...
+Guy Kawasaki: So at twenty, you get a PhD in physics.
+At twenty-one, you win a MacArthur award.
+I can’t even wrap my mind around it.
+So what is that like?
+I mean, at twenty-one, you've accomplished what…?

-Stephen Wolfram: I think you just fill it out on some form.
-I'm sure that's what I did, and I haven't thought about it since.
-At this point now, if I'm in some particular business setting, the kiss of death is if somebody refers to me as a professor, then I know they’re absolutely not taking me seriously.
+Steve Wolfram: I think you just fill it out in some form.
+I'm sure that's what I did.
+I haven't thought about it since, so to speak.
+It's, at this point now, if I'm in some particularly business setting, the really, the kiss of death is if somebody refers to me as “professor,” then I know that they’re absolutely not taking me seriously.

 Guy Kawasaki: Why is that?

-Stephen Wolfram: Because I've spent some large part of my life actually building stuff in the software industry and so on.
+Steve Wolfram: Because it's like, I've spent some large part of my life actually building stuff in the software industry, and so it's like…

 Guy Kawasaki: As opposed to just studying it or teaching it.

-Stephen Wolfram: If I'm in some random business meeting with the CEO of some company and they refer to me as professor, it's like, “This is dead because they think I'm some crazy intellectual, academic nerd, not somebody that builds software that people use" type thing.
+Steve Wolfram: If I'm in some random business meeting with some CEO of some company and they refer to me as professor, it's like, “This is dead,” because it's a--they think I'm some crazy, intellectual, academic nerd, not somebody who actually builds software that people use, type-thing.